JasonYao3/Movie-Inventory/README.md

 # Movie-Inventory
-Movie inventory executive app created in Python using tkinter and sqlite3
+Movie inventory executable app created in Python using tkinter and sqlite3

+run pyinstaller main.py to create .exe file